18ksharma/cycleshare/README.md

 * Infinite scroll on home feed
 * ProfileFragment shows posts in grid format
     * User wont see their username and profile in each individual post in recyclerview
+* Implement Likes on a specific bike
+* Add rating to other users
+* Directions to get to the bike
+* Bike is in radius

 ### 2. Screen Archetypes